 - Keep your passport, travel documents, tickets, etc carefully.

 - Avoid clicking pictures at Manikarnika ghat and other cremation ghats.

 - Avoid clicking pictures when people performing rituals.

 - Avoid using Bhang, drug or Marijuana.

 - Don’t make fun of rituals.

 - Don’t go to an unknown place with strangers.

 - Avoid eating local street food unless you have a strong immune.

 Since Varanasi is one of the oldest cities in the world, there are a lot of issues with infrastructure, but the good thing is that it’s growing.

 It is a fascinating place but you may find old Varanasi noises, crowded during day time.
 Varanasi is unique in its own way.
 Accept this strange and awesome city for what it is.
-I recommend you visiting the official website on Varanasi for more information.
+I recommend you visit the official website on Varanasi for more information.